 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

-The Chase Sapphire Reserve credit card is full of different types of travel benefits, including things like trip insurance and lounge access.
-But the Sapphire Reserve also offers some great hotel benefits that many people don’t even know about.
+The Chase Sapphire Reserve credit card is full of different types of travel benefits, including things like travel insurance and lounge access.
+But the Chase Sapphire Reserve also offers some great hotel benefits that many people don’t even know about.

 This article will talk you through all of these different hotel benefits and give you some tips on how to utilize some of the perks for upgrades with the Luxury Hotel & Resort Collection and Relais & Châteaux.
 I’ll also cover whether or not the Sapphire Reserve offers hotel status and how that compares to other cards.